Soap Making FAQ

 You should never substitute the ingredients in any soap recipe as each ingredient has a different SAP value (the number you need to calculate the amount of lye required for a particular ingredient).
 If you did substitute one or more of the ingredients you probably wouldn’t end up with soap as it may not even reach the trace stage (when the soap mixture starts to thicken) or if it did reach trace it could end up being too caustic to use.

-Can I use a measuring jug to weigh the water?
+Can I use a measuring jug to weigh the water when making soap?

 I always recommend that you weigh the water using scales as it’s the most accurate method.
 If you use a measuring jug it will involve a bit of guesswork and this is never a good idea in soap making.